 In the video Culture, ethnicity and identity, Professor Greg Noble from UWS, discusses the relationship between culture, ethnicity and identity.

 Intercultural understanding is a key capability in NSW syllabuses learning across the curriculum content.
 It encourages a pluralist, just and inclusive society.
 Teachers understand the complexities of culture, its relationship with individual identities, views and perspectives.
 Teachers help students critically engage in intercultural understanding activities.

 Culture is dynamic.
 It’s vital to avoid ‘essentialised', or traditional, understandings of culture in teaching and learning as this can inaccurately portray particular groups as having fixed characteristics.
 Teaching and learning facilitates positive interactions and relationships within school communities and broader Australian society.

 Australians come from all cultural backgrounds — Indigenous, English speaking and non-English speaking backgrounds.
 These groups have an equal part to play within society.

 The resource Intercultural understanding through texts (PDF 7.5 MB) reviews texts which address the Australian curriculum capability intercultural understanding through conceptual programming.
 The English KLA concepts explored within it are: Characterisation, Representation, Perspective and Interpretation.

 Using picture books for intercultural understanding: Learning across the curriculum (PDF 1.55 MB) is a resource for Geography, History, English, Creative Arts K-10.
 The resource suggests learning activities based around picture books selected for their value in developing intercultural understandings and their literary worth.

 Further reading on intercultural understanding can be found in:

-- NSW Education Standards Authority (NESA) syllabuses – search the term 'intercultural understanding' across the curriculum.
+- NSW Education Standards Authority (NESA) syllabuses – search the term 'intercultural understanding' in each key learning area syllabus document.